1orwell/Mastermind/README.txt

         guess: red orange pink brown

-    They can then press enter and see the indicators for that guess, the player will then be prompred for another for another guess.
+    They can then press enter and see the indicators for that guess, the player will then be prompted for another for another guess.
 For example, if the code was [pink orange pink purple], the player would
     see: